Cadasta/cadasta-docs/en/projects.md

 ### Setting Up a New Project {#setting-up-new-project}

-Once you have established an organization it is now time to set up your project\(s\).
-As noted in the introduction, an organization may have multiple projects for data collection.
-These could be different in geographical area, scope, community of interest, etc.
+Once you've created your organization, you can start to add projects.

+#####1.
+Navigate to the "Add project" button.

+You can find the **Add project** button in one of two ways.
+The first way is from your Organization Overview page:

+> [add image]

-To add a project, either proceed directly from adding your organization, or navigate to your newly established organization by clicking **Organizations** at the top of the page and locating your organization.
+And the second way is by clicking the **Project** button at the top of the page, and then clicking **Add**.

-1. From **Organization Overview** page, select **Add a new project**.
+> [add image]

+#####2.
+Navigate to your project location

-2. The first step will be to define a project location, in other words, where the field data collection activities will take place.
+Your project location is the geographic area where field data collection activities take place.
+You can find your area on the map using a couple different approaches.

-3. To find the project location, it is possible use a couple of approaches, as depicted in the image below, you might:

-  1. Zoom directly to the project location using the OpenStreetMap layer \(see label A in the image below for zoom tools\).

-  2. Turn on the satellite imagery to help identify the project location \(see label B\).
+#####a.
+Zooming from the map

+> [add diagram overview of Map View to this section.]

+From the map view, use the `+` and `-` signs on the upper left to zoom in and out.

+In the upper right, you can choose from a couple of different layers depending on what kind of map you need.

+The default layer is the graphic OpenStreetMap layer, shown above.
+You can also select the DigitalGlobe Satellite layer:

+> [add image]

-  3. Search a geographic place name \(see label C\).
+#####b.
+Search by a geographic Place Name

+Click on the magnifying glass in the upper left to search for your location by name.

+> [add image]

+#####3.
+Create your project area.

-1. After selecting the project area, either through creating a polygon or drawing a rectangle, please select **Save and Continue**.
+To create your project area, you can draw either a rectangle or a polygon.

+To draw a **polygon**, click the polygon button.
+Then, start clicking points on the map to draw your shape.

+> [add image]

+You can edit your polygon by clicking the Edit button.

+> [add image]

+From there, you can drag each point on your polygon to its intended location.

-  _Note: the project area does not need to be precisely defined, just make sure you have covered all areas you may be working, leaving a comfortable buffer on the margins._
+Note that your project area does not need to be exact.
+To ensure full coverage, you may want to add a little bit of of space outside the area where you'll be working.

+#####4.
+Save your work!

+#####5.
+Provide some general information about the project.

 2. You will now be asked to fill out **General Information** regarding the project, including: